jeffreydurieux/cica_simulation/README.md

 * Simulation1/AnalysisOnSimu...R    : Script for doing ANOVA on simulation results

-* Simulation1/Simulation1ANOVAdata.Rdata  : R dataframe for ANOVA

 ## Folder Simulation 2 <a name="Sim2"></a>

 * Simulation2/Simulation2Script.R           : R script for computer cluster to run simulation 2
+* Simulation2/AnalysisOnSimulation2Results.R : R script for analysis

 ### Subfolder: CreateMaps <a name="CreateMaps"></a>